-Potential beneficiaries could be: local authorities, legal entities managed by local authorities, associations of municipalities, development agencies, local business support organisations, economic factors such as SMEs, tourism and cultural organisations, NGOs, public and private bodies supporting the workforce, vocational and technical training institutions, bodies and organisation for nature protection, public bodies responsible for water management, fire/emergency services, schools, colleges, universities and research centres including vocations and technical training institutions.
+Potential beneficiaries could be: local authorities, local governments and their institutions, associations of municipalities, development agencies, local business support organisations, economic factors such as SMEs, tourism and cultural organisations, NGOs, public and private bodies supporting the workforce, vocational and technical training institutions, bodies and organisation for nature protection, public bodies responsible for water management, fire/emergency services, schools, colleges, universities and research centres including vocations and technical training institutions.

-- (b) The essential selection criteria are financial and operational capacity of the applicant. - (c) The essential award criteria are relevance, effectiveness and feasibility, sustainability and cost-effectiveness of the action. - (d) Maximum rate of EU co-financing for grants under the calls is 85% of the eligible cost of the action. - (e) Indicative amount of the call(s): EUR 3,240,000
+- b) The essential selection criteria are financial and operational capacity of the applicant. - c) The essential award criteria are relevance, effectiveness and feasibility, sustainability and cost-effectiveness of the action. - d) Maximum rate of EU co-financing for grants under the calls is 85% of the eligible cost of the action. - e) Indicative amount of the call(s): at least EUR 840.000.
+The responsible authorities may decide to merge the 2014 allocation with subsequent annual allocations.